Thales-eth/Tailor-challenge-server/README.md

 - TOKEN_SECRET
 - SALT

-To install all the dependencies used in the project, simply run the command:
+To install all the dependencies used in the project, simply run the command!:
 ```
 npm install
 ```

 # Postman Collection

-In the root directory of the project, you will find a JSON file called "####".
+In the root directory of the project, you will find a JSON file called "Tailor_Challenge.postman_collection.json".
 Throughout the development of this project, Postman is used to test our API.
 This file can be imported directly as a collection in Postman to view all the testing work.
 The requests are organized by folders according to their corresponding routes.
-Each request includes different examples of responses and error handling.
+Each request includes different examples of responses and error handling (if needed).

 # API Routes